 Is your food inventory being used efficiently?
-Do you ever wonder how many days you’re holding onto your inventory?
-Do you understand what the inventory definition is?
+Do you ever wonder the number of days it takes you to sell through your inventory?
+Are you familiar with the food inventory turnover formula?
+Do you understand what the inventory definition is or the inventory days formula?
+How do you manage backorders?
 When you manage a restaurant, the inventory can sometimes get put on the back burner.

-However, understanding your inventory, the restaurant inventory management process, and the items you have in stock at any time is crucial for the success of your restaurant.
-That’s where using the food inventory turnover formula comes in.
+However, understanding your inventory, the restaurant inventory control process, and the items you have in stock at any time is crucial for the success of your restaurant.
+That’s where using the food turnover formula comes in.

-As a restaurant manager or owner, it’s necessary to be familiar with the inventory turnover formula.
+As a restaurant manager or owner, it’s necessary to be familiar with their inventory turn and the inventory turnover definition.
 This includes how many days your inventory is held on average and how it compares to others in your industry.

 Restaurant inventory software helps with this process.
-Many foods have sensitive and short shelf lives, so it’s crucial to calculate turnover.
+It provides automatic updates on what products a company sells and what's left in inventory.
+Many foods have sensitive and short shelf lives, so it’s crucial to determine turnover.
 This is how you ensure food quality and safety.

 High Inventory Turnover Rate

-If you have a high food inventory turnover rate, it’s possible that you’re purchasing the right amount of stock as you need it and that you have less money allocated in your current assets.
-However, too high of an inventory turnover rate isn’t a good thing.
+If you have a higher inventory turnover rate, it’s possible that you’re purchasing the right amount of stock as you need it and that you have less money allocated in your current assets.
+However, too high of a turnover rate isn’t a good thing.
 Familiarize yourself with the fill rate definition to better understand why this is.

-An inventory turnover rate that is too high indicates that you’re running out of essential food products or ingredients.
-This causes you to 86 items (see 86 meaning) from your menu due to poor inventory management.
+A turnover rate that is too high indicates that you’re running out of essential food products or ingredients.
+This causes you to 86 items (see 86 meaning) from your menu due to poor inventory control.
 Such ineffective purchasing results in low inventory levels and a loss in sales.

 Low Inventory Turnover Rate

-An inventory turnover rate that is too low indicates that there’s an issue with your stock levels.
-It’s likely that this issue is causing you to not meet sales quotas for the amount of stock that you have.
+A lower inventory turnover rate that is too low indicates that there’s an issue with your stock levels.
+It’s likely that lower turnover is causing you to not meet sales quotas for the amount of stock that you have.

 This can be prevented by auditing your stock and identifying excess items.
 By making a note of these items, you’ll be aware of what items you don’t need to purchase on your next order.
 This also limits your food waste and reduces inventory shrinkage.